offendingcommit/valdris/Technology/Gear-Wright Profession.md

 ### The Architect Integration

-What separates Gear-Wrights from common smiths is their ability to work with [[Architect Ruins|Architect]] technology:
+What separates Gear-Wrights from common smiths is their ability to work with [Architect](Architect%20Ruins.md) technology:

 **Harmonic Sensitivity**:
 - Recognizing resonance patterns in mechanisms